apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

 Value
     The default value of the configuration variable.
-It is preferable to not use any order of magnitude suffix, as |TS| will rewrite its configuration files under varioua circumstances, and when doing so it does not maintain those suffixes.
+It is preferable to not use any order of magnitude suffix, as |TS| will rewrite its configuration files under various circumstances, and when doing so it does not maintain those suffixes.

 Options
 ~~~~~~~

-The domain for configuration variables takes serveral options.
+The domain for configuration variables takes several options.

 reloadable
    If marked the effect of the variable can be changed by reloading the |TS| configuration.